whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/Prescription stimulants in individuals with and wi.md

-# Prescription stimulants in individuals with and wi
+# Prescription Stimulants in Individuals with and Wi

 Brain and Behavior Prescription stimulants in individuals with and without attention deficit hyperactivity disorder: misuse, cognitive impact, and adverse effects Shaheen E. Lakhan & Annette Kirchgessner Global Neuroscience Initiative Foundation, Los Angeles, California